Merle (dog coat): Ocular defects

 Dogs who are homozygous for certain merle alleles often have visual and auditory deficits.
-These dogs are sometimes referred to as "double merle" and sometimes incorrectly referred to as "lethal white".
 Ocular defects include microphthalmia, conditions causing increased ocular pressure and colobomas, among others.
 Double merle dogs may be deaf or blind or both, and can carry ocular defects in blue or colored eyes.
 Currently no studies have been done to prove whether or not the merle gene affects the eyes, causing blindness.